N0taN3rd/LegionY530Ubuntu/Sections/Troubleshooting.md

 if after doing sudo prime-select nvidia, you notice that external screens don't work.
 Try logging out and back in.
 If they still don't work, then reboot the machine.

 ##### __Note: If you deviate from the stock kernel, this may cause issues with the nvidia drivers__

+### Ubuntu doesn't detect my disk drives/Doesn't detect Windows is installed.

+Kudos to Github user [@tommyalvarez](https://github.com/tommyalvarez) and [This site](https://davidvielmetter.com/tricks/installing-ubuntu-dual-boot-on-a-dell-precision-which-already-runs-windows-10/) for this information

+The most likely cause is you have optane.
+You can confirm this by opening PowerShell as an administrator and running the following command

+` Get-PhysicalDisk`

+If the output contains a device with a FriendlyName of Intel Optane+<xxxGB>HDD Where xxx will be a capacity, you have optane.
+To get ubuntu installed in a dual boot scenario with optane follow the steps below.

+Instead of selecting "Install Ubuntu," select the "Try Ubuntu" option.
+Then open a terminal and issue the following command

+` sudo dmraid -E -r /dev/sda`

+It will ask if you want to delete metadata, you can say yes to this.

+You can now exit the terminal and follow the guide to install Ubuntu in a dualboot scenario